 Classes and activities vary by quarter and may include:

-- Independent living and life skills: life skills, social skills, cooking and baking
+- Independent living and life skills: social skills, cooking, baking

 - Community-Based activities: Varying on the season, examples of previous outings include Lynnwood pool, Edmonds Ferry, Discovery Park trail hikes, Seattle Aquarium, Auntie Anne’s Pretzels, bowling alley, tulip festival, and pumpkin patch.